The Last Male on Earth: screening & live debate

 Mercy holds a master's degree in Biology (Human Ecology) from the Vrije Universiteit Brussel.
 She has experience in human-wildlife conflict studies in Uganda and consensus-building approaches for managing conservation conflicts.
 In 2019 she started a PhD at the RMCA, in which she further explores the potential of 'citizen science' in Uganda.

 The film is in English, with French and Dutch subtitles.
 The debate will be held in English and French.
-For technical reasons, the registration form is only in French.
-Thank you for your understanding.

 Biodiversity in Central Africa is a common thread both in the research and in the permanent exhibition of the AfricaMuseum.